c4tch/Salesforce-Apex-Test-Framework/README.md

 This is technically an optional class.
 If you choose to remove it, then it affects the SampleUnitTest where we check the BULKIFY_TESTS() option, and the \_Users class where i use the ProfileID lookup method:.

-## Create your own 'maker' templates
+## Create your own 'maker' classes
-Creating a default object and allowing it to be populated by your own values in a unit test is rediculously easy.
+Creating an object and allowing it to be populated by your own values in a unit test is rediculously easy.
 The two example classes included in this project for *Users* and *SalesCloud*.
 The walkthrough of the samples above explains how these are built.

 i) Create your maker class inherriting from c_TestFactoryMaker.
 Use a sensible naming convention like c_TestFactory_SomeName ii) Register the maker class in the TestFactory Entity enum and "makers" map